-(c) A center shall post a copy of the patient's rights in an area accessible to patients.
+(d) A center shall post a copy of the patient's rights in an area accessible to patients.

-(d) A center shall establish written procedures to ensure a patient grievance or a patient's representative's grievance is delivered to the center's administration.
+(e) A center shall establish written procedures to ensure a patient grievance or a patient's legal guardian's, chosen representative's, family member's, or parent of a minor patient's grievance is delivered to the center's administration.
 The center's administration shall acknowledge receipt of the grievance and take appropriate action.
 The center shall maintain a grievance log that includes action taken.
 The grievance log must be retained for not fewer than three years.
+(Eff. /, Register )